$\mathcal{P}$, $\mathcal{T}$-violating axion-mediated interactions in RaOH molecule: Axion-mediated interaction of electrons and nuclei

-$\gamma_5$ present in the operator requires electrons gaining relativistic momenta for this interaction to have any significance.
+$\gamma_5$ presented in the operator requires electrons gaining relativistic momenta for this interaction to have any significance.
 Combined with $A$-scaling, this means that, despite its long-range nature, only the contribution of the interaction of electrons with heavy nuclei and their neighborhood (though significant in size) will matter.
-That's why for the RaOH molecule, considered in this paper, we take into account only the contribution of the interaction of electrons with the heavy Radium atom ($A=226$)
+That's why for the RaOH molecule, considered in this paper, we take into account only the contribution of the interaction of electrons with the heavy ($A=226$) Radium atom.
+The Eq.(5) gives the expectation value of the axion- mediated $\mathcal{P}$ and $\mathcal{T}$-violating part of Hamiltonian.
+This value can be used to obtain product of constants $g_{e,P}\cdot g_{N,S}$ from energy shifts of molecular levels that could, in principle, be detected experimentally.

+Second, the typical molecular length scale corresponds to the Compton length of masses in $\sim 1\,{\rm KeV}$ range.
+This is much larger than the astrophysically acceptable masses of the axion.
+Therefore, we can approximate the exponent in the numerator as $e^{-m_a|\mathbf{r_i}-\mathbf{R}_k|}\simeq 1$.
+However, it is still interesting to consider the opposite limit of $m_ac\gtrsim 10\,{\rm GeV}$ in which this interaction becomes an effective NE-SPS interaction \cite{prosnyak2024axion}: